aelmoumane/MyAcademicWebsite/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Chemistry, University of Oxford, 2027 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Mathematics, Heinrich-Heine-Universität Düsseldorf, 2022-2024 (incomplete; dropped out)
+* Thesis: On the positiveness of solutions of the Fokker-Planck-Equation
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics, Heinrich-Heine-Universität Düsseldorf, 2022-2024
+* Thesis: Biaxial nematic order in Fundamental Measure Theory

 Work experience
 ======